guidepup/virtual-screen-reader/README.md

 ## Upcoming Features

-🚧🚧🚧 **WIP** 🚧🚧🚧

-This project is currently a work in progress, but here are some of the features you can expect from this package as it matures:

 - **Mirrors Real User Experience** - assert on what users really do and hear when using screen readers.
 - **Test Framework Agnostic** - run with Jest, with Playwright, as an independent script, no vendor lock-in.
 - **UI Framework Agnostic** - want to use React, Vue, Solid, Svelte, etc.?
 All good here!
 Works with any UI framework, and plays nicely with the [Testing Library](https://testing-library.com/) suite.